'An Incredible Disaster': West Sacramento Engineer Drawn To Haiti To Help Rebuild

 The rebuilding is immense.
 Dr. Miyamoto is committing an indefinite amount of time and effort to see people in Haiti get back on their feet.

 “I think each of us can do a little bit to make a difference, I believe.
-That’s why we’re here actually,” said Dr. Miyamoto.MORE NEWS: Draft Horses Pull Homeless Junk From Sacramento Creek
+That’s why we’re here actually,” said Dr. Miyamoto.MORE NEWS: Caldor Fire Threatens Wineries During Harvest Season